Concordance homomorphisms from knot Floer homology: as a function of

 \begin{lemma} Let $C$ be a graded, finitely generated module over ${\mathcal {R}}$.
 Then, the homology of $C$ splits as a direct sum of graded cyclic modules; i.e. modules of the form ${\mathcal {R}}$ or ${\mathcal {R}}/\vv^{\alpha} {\mathcal {R}}$ for some $\alpha\in{\mathbb R}_{\geq 0}$ (with a possible shift in degree). \end{lemma}

 \begin{proof} Although the ring ${\mathcal {R}}$ is not a principal ideal domain, it is a valuation ring, so every finitely generated ideal in ${\mathcal {R}}$ is principal, see~\cite[Section~11]{brandal}.
-(In fact, the proof is so simple we sketch it here.
-Suppose that $f_1,\dots, f_n$ generate the ideal $I$, we can express $f_i= \vv^{\alpha_i} q_i$ where $q_i\in {\mathcal {R}}$ is a unit.
-Choosing $\alpha=\min(\alpha_1,\dots,\alpha_n)$, it is easy to see that the element $\vv^\alpha$ generates the ideal $I$.)
+(In fact, the proof of this fact for ${\mathcal {R}}$ is so simple that we sketch it here.
+Suppose that $f_1,\dots, f_n$ generate the ideal $I$, and write $f_i= \vv^{\alpha_i} q_i$ where $q_i\in {\mathcal {R}}$ is a unit.
+Choosing $\alpha=\min \{ \alpha_1,\dots,\alpha_n\}$, it is easy to see that the element $\vv^\alpha$ generates the ideal $I$.)
 Adapting the proof of the usual classification of modules over a principal ideal domain, it follows immediately that any finitely generated module is a sum of cyclic modules. \end{proof}

 Recall the definition of the dual complex $C^*=\Mor _{\RRing}(C, \RRing)$ for a complex $C$ over $\RRing$, with the Kronecker pairing